gohugoio/hugo/content/contribute-to-hugo/contribute-to-the-hugo-docs.md

 needsreview: true
 ---

-Documentation is an integral part of any open source project.
+Documentation is a critical component of any open-source project.
 The Hugo docs were completely reworked in anticipation of the release of v0.19, but there is always room for improvement.

 <!-- ## Edit Locally and Submit a Pull Request